-This chapter will contain a summary of the overall application that has been developed.
-It will discuss how successful the product is in achieving its aims put forward in previous chapters.
-Furthermore it will also offer amendments, which could be made to create a superior application.
-It is only after completing such a study that one can step back and see what improvements are necessary.
+This chapter will contain a summary of the overall application that has been developed, It will discuss how successful the product is in achieving its aims put forward in previous chapters, Furthermore it will also offer amendments, which could

 From the outset, this thesis was an extreme challenge taken on by the author.
 WAP is a new concept within the field of computers and mobile networks, and so very little work has been conducted thus far.
-With many other subject areas, there is an abundance of academic teachings and documentation; this was the first problem the author had to overcome.
+With many other subject areas, there is an abundance of academic teachings and documentation; this was the first problem the author had to overeome.
 Considering the fact that the author had absolutely no experience prior to this study in this field, he had to firstly educate himself in all the technologies and practicalities within WAP not to mention trying to get a grasp of a new programming language.

 When trying to develop an application for a deadline, one must adapt techniques associated with project management.
-Equal time and resources had to be allocated to each chapter.
-This was achieved by setting individual deadlines for each stage of development.
+Equal time and resources had to be allocated to each chapter, This was achieved by setting individual deadlines for each stage of development.